MRPHarris/eemUtils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The **eemUtils** package is a repository for useful functions that aid in the processing and visualisation of Excitation-Emission-Matrix (EEM) fluorescence data.
-It utilises the existing R fluorescence analysis framework provided by the [eemR](https://cran.r-project.org/web/packages/eemR/index.html), [staRdom](https://github.com/MatthiasPucher/staRdom) and [EEM](https://CRAN.R-project.org/package=EEM) packages.
+The **eemUtils** package is a collection of useful functions that act as an expansion of the existing existing R fluorescence analysis framework provided by the [eemR](https://cran.r-project.org/web/packages/eemR/index.html), [staRdom](https://github.com/MatthiasPucher/staRdom) and [EEM](https://CRAN.R-project.org/package=EEM) packages.
 Many of the